-The first clip presented is from the famed 1970 Mad Dogs & Englishmen Tour in which Russell served as performer and musical director.
-The video below showcases Joe Cocker leading the ensemble on The Box Tops’ hit “The Letter.”
+In honor of what would be Leon’s birthday today, below is a collection of video footage of the legendary musician on stage with just a small sample of the many artists he collaborated with over the course of over a half-century of performing.
+The first clip presented is from Joe Cocker’s famed 1970 Mad Dogs & Englishmen Tour in which Russell served as performer and musical director.
+The video below showcases Cocker leading the ensemble on The Box Tops’ hit “The Letter.”

 Here’s high quality footage of Russell and Willie Nelson in 1979.
-Watch as the pair performs a rocking “Heartbreak Hotel” at the Capitol Theater in Passaic, New Jersey.
+Watch as the pair performs a rocking “Heartbreak Hotel” at Russell’s Paradise Studios along with harmonica player Mickey Raphael:

-In 1971 Russell appeared at George Harrison’s all-star Concert For Bangla Desh that also featured Bob Dylan, Ravi Shankar, Ringo Starr, Billy Preston and others.
-Leon plays bass alongside Harrison and Ringo Starr as Bob Dylan leads the group through his “It’s Takes A Lot To Laugh/It’s Take A Train To Cry.”
+In 1971, Russell appeared at George Harrison’s all-star Concert For Bangla Desh that also featured Bob Dylan, Ravi Shankar, Ringo Starr, Billy Preston and others.
+Leon plays bass alongside Harrison and Ringo Starr as Bob Dylan leads the group through his “It’s Takes A Lot To Laugh/It’s Take A Train To Cry” in the clip below:

-Finally, here’s a video of the Zac Brown Band joined by Russell from the 2010 Grammy Awards.
-The collaboration featured a “America The Beautiful,” “Dixie Lullaby” and “Chicken Fried.”
+Finally, here’s a video of the Zac Brown Band joined by Russell at the 2010 Grammy Awards.
+The collaboration featured “America The Beautiful,” “Dixie Lullaby” and “Chicken Fried,” watch: